followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/onEditorPreparing.md

 <!--/shortDescription-->

 <!--fullDescription-->
-Many **TreeList** elements are based on editors.
-For example, the search panel is based on a text box, the selection column uses check boxes, etc. Within this function, you can customize a default editor or substitute it for another DevExtreme editor.
-To do the latter, assign the editor's name to the **editorName** field and then configure the editor in the **editorOptions** object.
-If you specify the editor's **onValueChanged** function, call the **setValue(newValue)** method in it to update the cell value.
+Numerous **TreeList** elements are based on editors: the [search panel](/Documentation/Guide/Widgets/TreeList/Filtering_and_Searching/#Search_Panel) is a text box, the [filter row](/Documentation/Guide/Widgets/TreeList/Filtering_and_Searching/#Filter_Row) uses text boxes, calendars, and select boxes, and so on.
+Use this function to customize those default editors or substitute them for other editors.

+In the following code, a default editor is replaced with the DevExtreme [TextArea](/Documentation/Guide/Widgets/TextArea/Overview/) widget.
+Note that the widget's **onValueChanged** function is overridden, and its declaration ends with the **setValue(newValue, newText)** method's call.
+This method updates the cell value.

 ---
 ##### jQuery